Coastal Carolina coach ejected from CWS game for 'prolonged arguing,' assistant tossed for comments

 The NCAA said Schnall was arguing balls and strikes, was given a warning and thrown out when he did not leave immediately.
 Instead, Schnall went onto the field to continue arguing.

+“NCAA Playing Rule 3-6-f-Note 1 states that balls, strikes, half swings or decisions about hit-by-pitch situations are not to be argued,” the NCAA said in a statement.
+“After a warning, any player or coach who continues to argue balls, strikes, half swings or a hit-by-pitch situation shall be ejected from the game.”

-The NCAA said “prolonged arguing” results in a two-game suspension, so Schnall would miss a possible Game 3 on Monday.
+The NCAA said “prolonged arguing” results in a two-game suspension, so Schnall would miss a possible Game 3 on Monday and next season's opening game.

-Schilling was thrown out for the comments he made while arguing and also would be suspended for a Game 3.
+Schilling was thrown out for the comments he made while arguing.
+If an assistant is ejected, he automatically also is suspended for one game.
+Schilling also gets an additional two-game suspension under the “prolonged arguing” rule, the NCAA said.
+That means he could miss the first two or three games in 2026.

 Associate head coach Chad Oxendine took over Schnall's duties.